Philippians 3:13 My friends, I don’t feel that I have already arrived. But I forget what is behind, and I struggle for what is ahead.

 Two years.
 That sounded like forever.
 Even though Judy could not be specific, I latched on to that ‘two’ number.
 In two years, everything would be back to normal.
 Whatever normal was.

-Grief has no end really although we learn each moment to grow, appreciate, move forward.
+Grief has no end, but we can learn each moment to grow, appreciate, and move forward.
 I am a work in progress trying to know Jesus more every day, to nurture and grow my relationship with Him, and to make a conscious effort each moment to allow Him to live through me.

 We are each our own person, and my job is not to change someone else but to love them and accept them and let Christ shine through me.

 I want everyone to see how Christ changed me and to help them know He will do the same for them.

 Now that I understand, I am thrilled with the idea of all the possibilities open to us, me and Jesus.

 Think what we can do together.